filecoin-project/test-vectors/README.md

 **Tipset class**

+> ⚠️  In discussion; may conflate with chain-class.

-Tests a tipset containing multiple messages, applied on top of a precondition state tree, and a precondition chain history.
-Postconditions TBD.
+Tests a tipset containing multiple blocks with messages, applied on top of a precondition state tree, and a precondition chain history.
+Postconditions TBD, but will include miner rewards.

 **Chain class**

+> ⚠️  In discussion; may conflate with tipset-class.

 Tests a series of tipsets applied on top of a precondition state tree, and a precondition chain history.
 Postconditions TBD.